 The parallel implementation of ASR and PWS as planned in the GSP is anticipated to result in Basin sustainability (MGA, 2019).
-However, these projects as planned are not predicted to meet all member agency water demands while achieving sustainability.
-There may be configurations or combinations of projects that achieve SMC and better address water supply needs.
-Therefore, SqCWD and SCWD have conducted the Santa Cruz Mid-County Regional Water Optimization Study (Optimization Study) funded by a DWR Proposition 1 Groundwater Sustainability grant for critically overdrafted basins.
+However, as part of an ongoing water supply analysis, SCWD predicts water supply gaps during future periods of drought.
+This is not surprising as these projects as originally planned in the GSP were not intended to fill the projected SCWD water supply gap; rather to meet sustainability requirements.
+To analyze configurations or combinations of projects that achieve SMC and better address water supply needs.
+SqCWD and SCWD have conducted the Santa Cruz Mid-County Regional Water Optimization Study (Optimization Study)11 funded by a DWR Sustainable Groundwater Management Implementation grant for critically overdrafted basins.
 The Optimization Study analyzes how different configurations and combinations of PMAs can improve Basin sustainability while better meeting supply needs.
 Specifically, the study examined reconfigurations and expansions of PWS, ASR, and inter-agency transfers.